amirouche/socialite/README.md

 Socialite is:

-- A social network kind of app that default to be private, that wants to have:
+- A socialite kind of app

-    - Blog
-    - Bookmarks
-    - Forum
-    - Messaging
-    - Search engine
-    - Webmail
-    - Wiki
-    - QA

 - A test bed for my experiments with aiohttp